 1.3 Projects are limited-term activities with specific objectives.

-1.4 Chapters comprise groupings of Member Organizations or Individual Members within a geographic region that seek closer collaboration within the IUFRO framework and are approved by the Board.

-1.5 Chapters can make recommendations to the Board through any Member of the Board.

-1.6 IUFRO-led International Initiatives are international cooperation activities of IUFRO with other interested forest organizations and/or in the framework of the Collaborative Partnership on Forests (CPF).
+1.4 IUFRO-led International Initiatives are international cooperation activities of IUFRO with other interested forest organizations and/or in the framework of the Collaborative Partnership on Forests (CPF).

 2 Coordinators of Task Forces, Special Programmes, Projects and IUFRO-led International Initiatives are non-voting members of the Board.